Athens County Emergency Medical Services is now accepting applications!

 We will be reviewing all applications as they arrive.
 Please know that background checks will be conducted through the FBI, Ohio BCI, your listed references, and social media.
 All employees who are offered employment must successfully complete a vision exam and physical agility testing and must pass a drug and alcohol screen.

 Not every applicant will be interviewed.
-Our priority is and will always be hiring full-time Paramedics.
-We anticipate a limited number of full-time EMT positions to be available in the future and we will hire those positions when and if they open.
+Our priority is and will always be hiring Paramedics.
+We anticipate a limited number of EMT positions to be available in the future and we will hire those positions when and if they open.

 Applicants who are hired must successfully complete our in-house orientation program and a one year probation period in their new position.